mariah-balzan/ToDoListApp/README.md

 # CIS3186-material.io Presentation

 This ToDoListApp aims to show you how to integrate Material.io components.
 We will be focusing specifically to add a font.
-If we have time, we will then integrate other components such as buttons.
+We will then integrate other components such as buttons.

 # Team 2
 > Mariah Balzan,